-I know, I know, there are Drunk Elephant skincare dupes out there — if there are Bum Bum Cream dupes, then there are dupes for anything, right? — but I’m always hesitant to try them.
+I know, I know, there are Drunk Elephant skincare dupes out there — if there are Bum Bum Cream dupes and Good Genes dupes, then there are dupes for anything, right? — but I’m always hesitant to try them.
 What if they don’t work as well?
 My wallet isn’t always the thickest right before my paycheck hits, but price = quality, right?

 But you can only spend so much before you wonder, “what else is out there… and for a fraction of the price?”